Pas0412/MO50A22/README.md

 ## ATTENTION
 !!!
 If you want to modify the code, PLEASE create a branch and start a pullrequest !!!

 ## Project setup

+### change the url for server
+modify the baseURL in the file src/utils/const/const.js to access the server

+### install all the necessary modules
 ```
 npm install
 ```